 An item is testable if there is an effective way to determine if the functionality works as expected.
 Acceptance criteria ensure that each story can be tested.
 As a rule of thumb, I like to employ three to five acceptance criteria per user story.

 A story is feasible if it can be completed in one sprint, according to the definition of done.
 This implies two things: The item must be small enough, and it must not be too complex.
-I prefer to work with stories that can be implemented and tested within a few days by the way, as this allows the product owner to provide feedback on the software during the sprint.
+I prefer to work with stories that can be implemented and tested within a few days, as this allows the product owner to provide feedback on the software during the sprint.

 What a Ready Story Looks Like

 A ready story is a detailed user story with a narrative and acceptance criteria.
-It should also be clear if there are any story-specific operational qualities such as performance, and what user interface design should roughly look like.
-I prefer to capture the qualities on constraint cards, and the design on a piece of paper.
-The artefacts are simply attached to the story, as the picture below illustrates:
+It should also be clear if there are any story-specific operational qualities such as performance, and what the user interface design roughly looks like.
+You can simply capture the qualities on constraint cards, and the design on a piece of paper.
+The artefacts are then attached to the story, as the picture below illustrates:

 - Attending my Certified Scrum Product Owner training course;

 - Reading my book Agile Product Management with Scrum.